Frequently Asked Questions

 At this time, we do not offer housing for students.

-The MHDS program is unable to issue student visas, but we are able to recruit other visa holders (e.g., H1B work visa) as long as the students use their own time for study.
+The MHDS program is unable to issue student visas, but we are able to admit other visa holders (e.g., H1B work visa) as long as the students use their own time for study.

 Only students pursuing a PhD degree are offered medical benefits.